25 Jan 7 Habits for a More Organized You

-The concept is, when you create a habit from a new behavior, with repetition, that behavior becomes automatic.
-Think about the hundreds of actions we take every day without thinking about them.
+When you create a habit from a new behavior, with repetition, that behavior consequently becomes automatic.
+Think about the hundreds of actions we take during the day unquestionably without thinking about them.
 Brushing your teeth, making your coffee, getting in the car.
 You don’t even think about it.
 You automatically do these things without thinking about them because they have become habits.
 To stay organized we need to form good habits to keep those spaces tidy.
-Sticking to good habits over time will build phenomenal long-term results (on the flip side, repeated bad habits over time will do the opposite– yikes)!
+Emphatically sticking to good habits over time will certainly build phenomenal long-term results (on the flip side, repeated bad habits over time will do the opposite– yikes)!

 1. Make Your Bed Each Morning